robbiemosher/hhl_pennylane_simulation/README.md

 If you are using my code in an academic or professional environment please include this page OR my paper as a reference.

+My thesis (undergraduate) is very accesible, and outlines my procedure for developing the code.
+It is free to download from https://library2.smu.ca/handle/01/32187.